Advertising IconsFeaturedPrasoon Joshi

 Most creatives start with a campaign.
 Prasoon Joshi often started with a thought.

-He had a unique ability to identify the central human truth behind a brand and express it through language that felt effortless and memorable.
+He had a unique ability to uncover the human truth at the heart of a brand and express it through language that felt simple, natural, and memorable.

-Where others wrote slogans, Joshi created phrases that entered everyday conversation.
+Where others created slogans, Joshi created phrases that became part of everyday conversation.

-His background as a poet and lyricist gave him a deep understanding of rhythm, simplicity and emotional resonance.
-This allowed him to create communication that people didn't just remember—they repeated.
+His background as a poet and lyricist gave him a deep understanding of rhythm, simplicity, and emotion.
+As a result, his communication wasn't just remembered—it was repeated.

-He also possessed a rare ability to move seamlessly between commercial communication and social messaging, bringing the same clarity and emotional intelligence to both.
+He also possessed a rare ability to move between commercial communication and social messaging, bringing the same clarity and emotional depth to both.

 Legacy